WindowStations/WindowGamepad/README.md

 * The application is aware of the desktop that is running and the desktop it started on.
 Only one instance per desktop may be run at one time.
 * The application can be registered as as accessibility application, allowing it to run on the Winlogon desktop at boot, and at UAC (user account control) prompts.
 * Detection of the Window under the cursor.
 Allowing manipulation of Windows, including closing, moving, resizing, pushing (to the back of the z-order), pulling (to the top of the z-order), maximizing, restoring, and minimizing.
-* Simulation of mouse and keyboard events, triggered by xinput events.
+* XInput events can be configured to trigger simulated mouse and keyboard events.
 * A wide range of speed and acceleration settings can be applied to the simulated events.
 * XInput buttons can be remapped to different functions.
 * Thumbsticks can be calibrated to reduce dead zones.